There are often situations where you may want to filter a Tableau dashboard without affecting the totals.

 This time we create a Tableau “late” filter on the month.
 Keeping things simple for this example (things can get a little more complex building date table calculation filters due to the date parts) I’ll use LOOKUP again.
 This time it’s a Lookup on the month.

 The MONTH function returns an integer value for each month.
 To match the functionality of a standard Tableau discrete month filter use the DATENAME function, which returns the month name as a string.
-The “late” filter formula is:
+The “late” filter, which I name [MonthLateFilter], formula is:

 [MonthLateFilter]: LOOKUP(ATTR(DATENAME('month',[Order Date])),0)